funmi-bit/java-universityHall/README.md

 # java-universityHall
 This is an application for students hall in a university.
 The programme is an easy-to-use interface that allows you to easily input, view  and save data.
 It is a centralised location for managing student housing, course information, and employee records.
+This code was modified by adding a data picker and making a hall class for student acomodation